FORTY-FIFTH DAY (CONTINUED) --- THURSDAY, APRIL 17, 2025

 SPEAKER: That is not a proper parliamentary inquiry.

-REPRESENTATIVE HARRISON: A couple times in your responses to Representative Schatzline's questions, you said—I believe it was twice—that the house clerk cannot record more than a majority of noes to be registered in the journal.
+REPRESENTATIVE HARRISON: A couple of times in your responses to Representative Schatzline's questions, you said—I believe it was twice—that the house clerk cannot record more than a majority of noes to be registered in the journal.
 Where is that prohibition found in the House Rules?

 SPEAKER: The resolutions on the resolution calendar are adopted by a special procedure, and they're adopted by a single motion.